tobias-nolz/vnegnn/README.md

 ./process_data.sh
 ```
 To rerun the Equipocket baseline you need to specify MSMS path, for surface genration.
+To rerun the Equipocket baseline you need to specify MSMS path, for surface generation.
 ```bash
 ./process_data_equipocket.sh
 ```

-The splits for each experiments are provided in the uploaded dataset, e.g. COACH420 (``data/data/coach420/splits``).
+The splits for each experiment are provided in the uploaded dataset, e.g. COACH420 (``data/data/coach420/splits``).

 # Experiments
-Experiment are logged via Weights and Biases, use the [RUN_ID] to evalute the model.
-To reproduce the results in our publication, run the following commands for the individuall experiments.
-The evaluation metrics are loggend in wandb and can then be exported as csv for further processing.
+Experiment are logged via Weights and Biases, use the [RUN_ID] to evaluate the model.
+To reproduce the results in our publication, run the following commands for the individual experiments.
+The evaluation metrics are logged in wandb and can then be exported as csv for further processing.
 If you run an experiment, our script saves the graph as dataset, as described in [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_dataset.html).